 - Develop a clear sense of historical time.

 - Interpret and critically analyze the past.

 - Demonstrate ability in doing historical research.

 - Understand the principles and characteristics of historically important economic systems.

 Irish Studies

 The Irish Studies minor is an interdisciplinary program, designed to complement either a professional or liberal arts major.
-The program includes courses on Irish and Irish-American history, and Irish language.
+The program includes courses on Irish and Irish-American history, Irish language, and literature.
 We also offer opportunities for students to study in Ireland.
-In addition to course offerings, students will benefit from a close relationship with the Irish Cultural Center of Western New England (ICC) which co-sponsors the Fulbright Irish Language Teaching Assistant program at Elms College.
+In addition to course offerings, students will benefit from a close relationship with the Irish Cultural Center of Western New England (ICC) which helps bring some of the most prominent Irish scholars, politicians, and cultural figures to the college.

 Music

 One of the core objectives of the music curriculum is to guide the student to a deeper understanding and appreciation of music in its aesthetic, cultural, and social contexts.
 Music courses may be chosen to fulfill core curriculum requirements for the arts.
 To satisfy this requirement, students must earn a total of at least three credits.
 The Division of Humanities and Fine Arts offers a minor in music consisting of 18 credits.

 To accomplish this, courses are offered: